|Table of Contents|

 Is the Steam Workshop supported?

-Yes, Steam Workshop is now supported!
+Yes!
 You can visit it here: Half-Life 2: VR Mod - Steam Workshop

 For more information on how to upload items to the Steam Workshop, visit the Workshop Support page.